Symphony No. 56 (Haydn)

 The Symphony No. 56 in C major, Hoboken I/56, is a symphony by Joseph Haydn, composed by 1774.
-It is scored for 2 oboes, bassoon, 2 horns (C alto and F), 2 trumpets, timpani and strings.
+It is scored for 2 oboes, bassoon, 2 French horns (C alto and F), 2 trumpets, timpani and strings.
+This is the only symphony by Joseph Haydn where he calls for the usage of both C alto horns and trumpets.
 It is in four movements: